rcw3bb/query-ai/README.md

 ## Appendix

-### Postgres with Vector support in Docker Container
+### PostgreSQL with Vector support in Docker Container

 Run the following command from the **root** of the application: